Find out how we use and protect the information that you provide to us

-9.1 Please be aware that our Website may contain links to other websites which may be accessed through our Website.
-These websites are outside of our control and are not covered by this Policy.
-If you access other websites using links on our Website, we are not responsible for the data policies or procedures or the content of these linked websites.
+9.1 Please be aware that our Website may contain links to other websites.
+These websites are outside of our control and are not covered by this policy.
+If you access other websites using links on our Website, we are not responsible for the data policies or procedures or the content or functionality of the linked websites.

 10 Anti-spam policy

 What is spam?

 10.1 Spam, also known as junk mail, is an unsolicited commercial email message, commonly sent in bulk email messages.
-Unsolicited means that the recipient has not granted verifiable permission for the message to be sent.
-Bulk means that the message is sent as part of a larger collection of messages, all having substantively identical content.
+“Unsolicited” means that the recipient has not consented to the message being sent.
+“Bulk” means that the message is sent as part of a larger collection of messages, all having substantively identical content.
 The term 'spamming' refers to transmitting, distributing or delivering any unwanted commercial e-mail correspondence, especially in mass quantities, through the electronic means of communication.

 Measures to prevent spam

 10.2 We take the following measures to prevent spam:

 (a) mailing list subscribers must opt-in or otherwise qualify to form part of our mailing list to receive our emails.
-The nature of the emails people will be sent is fully disclosed, both on the page the subscription is made from and with a prominent link to this Policy;
+The nature of the emails people will be sent is fully disclosed, both on the page on which the subscription is made and with a prominent link to this policy;

 (b) we do not use bought-in lists, rented lists or lists that use appended email addresses;